 Biography

-Claude Arseneault, pioneer in the development of eco-responsible practices in print media in Montreal, exhibits her work at la Maison de la Culture Plateau-Mont-Royal, the Joyce Yahouda Gallery, Montreal, the John B. Aird Gallery, Toronto, the 14th International Biennale de la gravure, Sarcelles, France, and the Okanagan Print Triennial, Kelowna, British Columbia.
-Claude realizes residency projects at the University of Lafayette in Louisiana, and at the Scuola International di Grafica, Venice.
+Claude Arseneault, pioneer in the development of eco-responsible practices in print media in Montreal, exhibits her work at la galerie de l'Atelier Circulaire, Maison de la Culture Plateau-Mont-Royal, the Joyce Yahouda Gallery, Montreal, the John B. Aird Gallery, Toronto, the 14th International Biennale de la gravure, Sarcelles, France, and the Okanagan Print Triennial, Kelowna, British Columbia.
+Claude realizes residency projects at the University of Lafayette in Louisiana, and at the Scuola International di Grafica, Venice, and L'imprimerie centre d'artistes.
 A member of Arprim, L'imprimerie centre d'artistes, le centre Sagamie, and l'Atelier Circulaire in Montreal, she teaches visual arts at Dawson College for many years.
 Presently, Claude continues her research in eco-responsible practices at the I’Imprimerie centre d'artistes in Montreal.

 Crédit photo, Katya Konioukhova